or

 He didn’t have to be.

-For 67 years, Al Kaline wrote a legacy Detroiters have never gotten, bringing the Detroit Tigers and the city consistency when everything else was rapidly changing.
+For over 67 years, Al Kaline crafted a legacy Detroit baseball fans have never gotten, bringing the Detroit Tigers consistency during a time when everything else was rapidly changing.

-Known as “the boy who skipped the minors” (something almost entirely unheard of), Kaline entered Detroit in 1953 as an outsider from Baltimore high school—a rail thin 18-year-old with a golden arm and natural swing who debuted in the majors just days after graduating high school.
+Known as “the boy who skipped the minors” (something almost entirely unheard of at the time), Kaline entered Detroit in 1953 as an outsider from Baltimore high school — a rail thin 18-year-old with a golden arm who debuted in the majors just days after graduating.

 Becoming Mr. Tiger